erikkaincolor/afrotech-2024-feedback/README.md

   - Walmart with their detangling brush, totes, and nail repair kits
   - The company with Fenty products (yes!)
   - The Hyper! beauty items at Figma’s event.
 Although they didn’t seem to be hiring en masse because they didn’t have a booth, their offsite event was amazing!
-  - Costco could have gone further by giving away memberships and having diverse representation.
+  - Costco could have gone further by giving away memberships and having diverse representation. (update: The representative was very serious about the brevity of their DEI efforts and their attendance at other minority tech conferences before this one.
+This recent news is proof: [Costco's Rebuttal Reveals the Mindless Cost of Anti-DEI Efforts](https://www.forbes.com/sites/paologaudiano/2025/01/05/costcos-rebuttal-reveals-the-mindless-cost-of-anti-dei-efforts/))

 - [x] Recruiters holding 30-minute conversations with attendees at booths made it challenging for others to engage.
 I can see limiting individual interactions to a few minutes to keep things moving.
 I'm concise when I'm well prepared so maybe that's what's needed.
 A panel on how to network!
 How to establish a connection or shared interest quickly, get your specific asks out of the way (from those wanting to help and to resourse-share) and moving on to the next booth.
 The follow-up on your own time can be more drawn out, but lines were indeed forming.